 Description

 A pair of boxwood nipple shields with flexible ivory nipples.
-When we acquired the shields, our assumption was that the nipples were rubber that miraculously had not deteriorated over time.
-A colleague brought to our attention a similar pair in his collection that were marked “IVOIRE FLEXIBLE”, using a process that had been patented by Charriere, and indicated that they should be soaked and washed in cold water, presumably after use–see last image.
+When we acquired the shields, our assumption was that the nipples were rubber that had miraculously not deteriorated over time.
+A colleague brought to our attention a similar pair in his collection by Charriere that were marked “IVOIRE FLEXIBLE”.
+Apparently, Charriere had patented a process for making ivory flexible.
 We’ve not been able to establish a date for this patent.
-The pair we are offering are not marked but may well be a product of the Charriere workshop An AI search yielded the following:
+The pair we are offering are not marked but may well be a product of the Charriere workshop.
+An AI search yielded the following:

 Another method, though not explicitly attributed to him, used phosphoric acid to make ivory soft and translucent, a process that could also contribute to making it more pliable.”